 Relevant topics concerning English as a second language are included in this course, as well as the nature and function of language.
 Methods of teaching, listening, speaking, reading and writing are presented.
 Students select and critically analyze ESL materials and are placed in supervised ESL classrooms for clinical experience.
 Research on methodologies in ESL instruction is developed.
-25 clinical hours.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered spring.

-Cross Cultural Studies in a Bilingual Program
+Cross Cultural Studies in a Bilingual Program 3 Credit Hours

 This course focuses on teaching children from diverse linguistic, cultural and racial backgrounds within the context of societal issues related to poverty, discrimination, racism and sexism.
 Learning and communication styles and the impact of teacher expectations on student achievement are examined.
 Effective utilization of home and community resources is explored and a review of the professional literature is included.
-25 clinical hours.
+0-25 field experience hours.
+Variable field hours requirement depending on student program and teaching experience.
 Offered fall.